MorganFinTW/vagrant-ftp-server/README.md

 # vagrant-ftp-server
-vagrant quick inital a ftp server
+vagrant quick initial an FTP server

 > more ansible role information, please go to github as below
 >